Enterprise Apps

 While Quip has some nice features, “I’m not sure anyone has completely rationalized sales management adequately,” cautioned Michael Jude, a program manager at Stratecast/Frost & Sullivan.

-Quip “reduces the overhead of sales management and other business intelligence activities,” Jude pointed out.
-“Whether that translates into a competitive advantage would depend on the business, and how much time they devote to that currently.”
+Jude pointed out that Quip “reduces the overhead of sales management and other business intelligence activities.
+“Whether that translates into a competitive advantage would depend on the business and how much time it devotes to it currently.

 Richard Adhikari